pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 ### Good news

 If you saw the above lines in your logs and did not see any failure/error messages your Pyrsia node network has now been setup.
-Also that means we did not break anything 😜
+Also that means we did not break anything. 😜

 You should now be able to interact with the Pyrsia Node.

 ### Pyrsia CLI options

 Pyrsia CLI is the `pyrsia` executable in the `$PYRSIA_HOME/target/debug` folder.
-The `--help` options can show you all the ways you can interact with the network.
+The `--help` option can show you all the ways you can interact with the network.

 ```sh
 cd $PYRSIA_HOME/target/debug